Realtime API

 Adds the user as a participant, or does nothing if they are already a participant.

 If the participant already exists, this operation is still considered successful and the promise will still resolve.
-This operation fails if client-side conversation syncing is disabled.

 Supports Automatic Batching